 After you have cleaned and backed up your calendars, you should re-enable iCloud Calendar:

-- Verify that you have backed up both your iCloud and local Calendars and Reminders data by following the instructions in iCloud: How to back up iCloud data.
+- Verify that you have backed up both your iCloud and local Calendars and Reminders data by following the instructions in Archive or make copies of your iCloud data.

 - Open System Preferences.